oeed/CraftOS-Standards/standards/10-tror.md

 † Each entry of the table represents a separate line of the terminal.
 There MUST be `sizeY` table entries, each being `sizeX` characters long.

-‡ This should be a list of values, using the colour codes defined in [COS 4][cospaint].
-Each value MUST be a table with `r`, `g` and `b` table entries, each being composed of a number between 0 and 1.
+‡ This MUST be a lookup of colour codes (defined in [COS 4][cospaint]) to an RGB color.
+Each color MUST be a table with `r`, `g` and `b` table entries, each being composed of a number between 0 and 1.

 ## Available Utilities
  - [nsh and its related utilities](https://github.com/lyqyd/cc-netshell/) uses